meshtastic/firmware/docs/README.md

 [![Youtube video demo](desk-video-screenshot.png)](https://www.youtube.com/watch?v=WlNbMbVZlHI "Meshtastic early demo")

 ### Features
-Not all of these features are fully implemented yet - see below.
+Not all of these features are fully implemented yet - see **important** disclaimers below.
 But they should be in by the time we decide to call this project beta (three months?)

 * Very long battery life (should be about eight days with the beta software)
 * Built in GPS and [LoRa](https://en.wikipedia.org/wiki/LoRa) radio, but we manage the radio automatically for you